 8 Tips for Treating Ear Infections During Pregnancy

-Due to these lowered immunity functions and hormone changes, many women experience Ear, Nose, and Throat (ENT) disorders during pregnancy.
-ENT issues are some of the more common ailments that plague expectant mothers.
-These include things like hearing loss, nasal blockage, vocal changes, earaches, and ear infections.
+Due to these hormone changes and lowered immunity function, many women experience common Ear, Nose, and Throat (ENT) disorders during pregnancy.
+These include things like hearing loss, nasal blockage, vocal changes, earaches and ear infections.

-We’ll discuss why ear problems and infections occur during pregnancy, and how to safely treat these conditions.
+We’ll discuss why ear infections and pain occur during pregnancy and ways to treat these conditions.

 Causes Of Ear Infections And Ear Pain During Pregnancy

-You can also have swelling in the eustachian tube, which is the narrow passageway between your middle ear and your throat (located in the inner ear).
-When this occurs, it can lead to a buildup of fluid in the middle ear.
-This obstruction can cause an earache or an infection.
-Earwax buildup can also cause a blockage of the outer ear canal, which will display similar symptoms.
+You can also have swelling in the eustachian tube, which connects the middle ear to the back of the throat (inner ear).
+When this occurs, fluid can build up in the middle ear.
+This obstruction can produce ear pain or an infection.
+Earwax can also build up and block the outer ear canal, which causes similar symptoms.

 Finally, a less common ear infection is called otitis externa or swimmer's ear.
-This affects the outer ear canal, and as you may have guessed, it normally appears after swimming.
+This affects the outer ear canal and can appear after swimming.
 Why?
-When you submerge your head underwater and the moisture is allowed to sit in your ear canal, bacteria and fungi can begin to grow.
-Thankfully, this can be easily prevented by wearing earplugs while swimming and by using rubbing alcohol to clean out your ears after engaging in water activities.
+Sometimes water stays in the ear canal after swimming, which allows bacteria, virus or fungi to grow.
+Fortunately, this can be easily prevented by wearing earplugs while swimming and by using one part rubbing alcohol and one part white vinegar to clean out your ears after engaging in water activities.

-Symptoms of ear infections include pain, itching, headache, vertigo, drainage, hearing loss, nausea, and pressure.
+Symptoms of ear infections include pain, itching, headache, vertigo, drainage, hearing loss, nausea and pressure.
 Health experts at the Mayo Clinic note that "generally, an ear infection will improve within the first couple days and clear up within one to two weeks without any treatment."
-However, if a fever arises, it is always best to err on the side of caution and get checked out.
+However, if a fever arises, it is always best to err on the side of caution and see your healthcare provider.

 Why Are Ear, Nose, and Throat Issues Common During Pregnancy?

-First and foremost, during pregnancy, your body's blood volume will increase by almost 50 percent!
-This astonishing influx occurs so that your body can effectively support the needs of your growing baby.
+First and foremost, during pregnancy, your body's blood volume increases by almost 50 percent!
+This occurs so that your body can effectively support the needs of your growing baby.
 The added blood flow causes the water volume in your body to increase by over two gallons.

-Moreover, pregnancy brings on an influx of hormones, making you more susceptible to illness during pregnancy.
+Pregnancy brings on changes in hormone levels and an adapted immune response, which can make you more susceptible to illness during pregnancy.
 This is because an "expectant mother’s immune system adjusts to prevent her body from rejecting the fetus".
-As mentioned above, if you contract an ENT illness, it is not out of the norm for this to spread to the ears.
+As mentioned above, if you have an ENT infection, it is not out of the norm for this to spread to the ears.

 8 Home Remedies for Treating Ear Infections During Pregnancy

-Ear infections can often be cured without a doctor, by using simple remedies you likely already have at home.
-Here are a few simple remedies to treat the symptoms of an ear infection and relieve earache.
+Ear infections can often improve by using simple remedies you likely already have at home.
+Here are a few ways to treat the symptoms of an ear infection and relieve earache.

 1. Take Approved Pain Relievers

-If you contract a viral ear infection or have an earache during pregnancy, it is extremely important to pay close attention to the medications that they take because many of these drugs can have a detrimental impact on your baby.
-The only over-the-counter pain reliever that is considered generally safe throughout the entire 40 weeks of gestation is Tylenol (acetaminophen).
+If you contract a viral ear infection or have an earache during pregnancy, it is extremely important to pay close attention to the medications that you take because some of them can have a detrimental impact on your baby.
+The only over-the-counter pain reliever that is considered generally safe throughout pregnancy is Tylenol (acetaminophen).

 Why?
-Research has shown that "exposure to aspirin or NSAIDs during the first trimester of pregnancy was associated with the risk of gastroschisis (aspirin), cardiac malformations (NSAIDs) and orofacial malformations (naproxen)."
-In laymen's terms, a side effect of taking these normally safe pain pills is disruptions in your child's development, which can lead to detrimental birth defects.
+Research has shown that "exposure to aspirin or non-steroidal anti-inflammatory drugs (NSAIDs) during the first trimester of pregnancy was associated with the risk of gastroschisis (aspirin), cardiac malformations (NSAIDs) and orofacial malformations (naproxen)."
+In layman's terms, a side effect of taking these normally safe medications is disruptions in your baby's development, which can lead to detrimental birth defects.

-In case you don't know, the most common over-the-counter NSAIDs are Advil and Motrin (ibuprofen) and Aleve (naproxen).
-Despite the safety of acetaminophen, always talk to your health care provider about the proper dosage before taking any type of medication.
+The most common over-the-counter NSAIDs are Advil and Motrin (ibuprofen) and Aleve (naproxen).
+Despite the safety of acetaminophen during pregnancy, always talk to your healthcare provider about the proper dosage before taking any type of medication.

 2. Consider An Antihistamine Or Decongestant

-Many times, ear pain can come about due to allergies.
-When this congestion occurs in your sinuses and nasal passages, it can cause pressure and discomfort.
+Many times, allergies can cause ear pain.
+When congestion occurs in your sinuses and nasal passages, it can cause pressure and discomfort.
 Taking antihistamines and decongestants that are designed to dry up liquids that build up in your body can provide you with rapid relief.
-Claritin or Alavert (loratadine), Benedryl, Allegra (fexofenadine), or Zyrtec (cetirizine) are all considered relatively safe during pregnancy.
+Claritin or Alavert (loratadine), Benadryl, Allegra (fexofenadine), or Zyrtec (cetirizine) are all considered relatively safe during pregnancy.

 Additionally, Sudafed (pseudoephedrine) has also been shown to help with earaches.
-However, this should only be used for a week's time or less unless otherwise directed.
-Again, always speak to your doctor before taking any medication during pregnancy.
+However, this should only be used for up to one week unless otherwise directed.
+Remember, always speak to your healthcare provider before taking any medication during pregnancy.

 3. Apply A Warm Compress

 When infections set in, proper blood circulation is key for healing.
-Studies published by the National Institutes of Health (NIH) note that "the physiological effects of heat therapy include pain relief and increases in blood flow, metabolism, and elasticity of connective tissues."
-Thus, a warm compress is a simple way to open up your blood vessels and allow white blood cells, which help to fight infections, to get there sooner.
+Heat therapy can decrease pain and increase blood flow.
+Thus, a warm compress is a simple way to open up your blood vessels and allow white blood cells, which help fight infections, to get there sooner.

-Remember that while heat is a fantastic modality to promote healing, you want to avoid burning yourself.
-Therefore, make sure that your heating pad is on a low setting and wrap your warm compress in a towel before applying it to your ear when treating ear infections during pregnancy.
+While heat is an important modality to promote healing, remember to avoid burning yourself.
+Make sure that your heating pad is on a low setting and wrap your warm compress in a towel before applying it to your ear.

 4. Use Ear Drops

 Different solutions can be used as ear drops to break down earwax buildup that may be causing pain or discomfort.
-Here are a few recipes for eardrops that you can make at home to treat ear infections.
+Here are a few recipes for eardrops that you can make at home:

 Rubbing Alcohol & White Vinegar

 If you find yourself with a case of swimmer's ear while pregnant, one of the best home remedies is to create a mixture of rubbing alcohol and distilled white vinegar at a one-to-one ratio.
-These DIY ear drops can help to dry out your outer ear canal and kill any bacteria.
-This is thanks to vinegar's natural antibacterial properties!
+Thanks to vinegar’s natural antibacterial properties, these ear drops can help to dry out your outer ear canal and kill any bacteria.

-In contrast, for those who have a blockage due to a buildup of ear wax, you can also use a dropper to apply a small amount of hydrogen peroxide to your ear.
-When conducting this method, turn your head sideways, apply the antiseptic, and then allow it to sit for ten seconds before quickly flipping your head over.
-This will soften and break down the earwax, clearing out the blockage.
+If you have a blockage due to a buildup of earwax, you can use a dropper to apply a small amount of hydrogen peroxide to your ear.
+When applying ear drops, turn your head sideways, gently pull your earlobe out and up, apply the ear drops and allow it to sit for one minute before turning your head over.
+This will soften and break down the earwax to help clear out the blockage.
 Many over-the-counter ear drops contain hydrogen peroxide, making them another easy remedy.

 Antibiotic Ear Drops

-Finally, when a bacterial infection is present, your doctor will prescribe antibiotic ear drops.
-Remember to always inform your health care provider about your pregnancy.
-While your OBGYN knows of your condition, if you are in your first trimester, the otolaryngologist may not be aware of your condition.
+Finally, when a bacterial infection is present, your healthcare provider may prescribe antibiotic ear drops.
+Remember to always inform your healthcare provider about your pregnancy.

 5. Adjust Your Sleep Position

 Another simple way to reduce the pain from an earache is to avoid sleeping with the affected ear against your pillow.
-This will allow fluids to drain more effectively and it will prevent you from applying more pressure to the region.
+This will allow fluids to drain more effectively and prevent you from applying more pressure to the area.

-For those who suffer from Temporomandibular Joint (TMJ) disorders such as bruxism, your earache may actually be pain from grinding your teeth.
-If you are experiencing discomfort in your temples and ears, talk to your dentist about getting a nightguard to help reduce jaw tension.
+If you suffer from a temporomandibular joint (TMJ) disorder, your earache may actually be pain from grinding or clenching your teeth.
+If you experience discomfort in your temples and ears, talk to your dentist about getting a night-time mouth guard to help reduce jaw tension.
 If you already have one, make a point to wear it every night.

 7. Chew Gum

-While we all expect this problem to occur when flying on an airplane, you can also experience this sensation when changing altitudes on a car trip, riding on an elevator, or submerging yourself deep enough in a body of water.
+While this problem commonly occurs when flying on an airplane, you can also experience this sensation when changing altitudes on a car trip, riding on an elevator, or submerging yourself deep enough in a body of water.

 8. Get Rest And Hydrate

-Finally, as with any other illness, rest and hydration are paramount to getting better faster.
+Finally, rest and hydration are paramount to getting better faster.
 These are also extremely important daily steps to take while pregnant, whether or not you are sick.
-Your body is going through a lot of change and recent studies actually show that pregnancy "demands about the same level of energy as long athletic endurance events."
+Your body is going through a lot of change and a recent study demonstrates that the metabolic requirements of pregnancy are similar to those needed by people who run ultramarathons.

 What Not To Do When Experiencing An Ear Infection

-When earaches and ear infections during pregnancy occur, it is imperative that you not try to manually clear out debris that may be causing a blockage.
-This could push the earwax further into the ear, or worse, puncture the eardrum.
+When earaches and ear infections during pregnancy occur, it is imperative that you do not try to manually clear out any blockage.
+This can push it further into the ear, or worse, puncture the eardrum.

-Additionally, try to avoid getting the ear canal wet in any way.
-This can lead to bacteria growth.
+Additionally, try to avoid getting the ear canal wet.
+This can lead to bacterial growth.
 If you need to dry out your ear after showering, gently move your head side to side to help drain out any excess water.

-Furthermore, if you are given antibiotic drops for a middle ear infection, do not stop your antibiotic treatment early just because symptoms have gone away.
-Follow your physician's medical advice and finish the medication.
+If you are given antibiotic drops for a middle ear infection, do not stop your antibiotic treatment early just because symptoms have gone away.
+Follow your healthcare provider's medical advice and finish the medication.

 Finally, do not ignore troubling symptoms.
-While it may seem like a minor infection in the grand scheme of things, it is extremely important that you prioritize your health and wellness during pregnancy.
-Anything that affects you will also have an impact on your baby.
+While it may seem like a minor infection, it is extremely important that you prioritize your health and wellness during pregnancy.
+Anything that affects you can also have an impact on your baby.

-- Dorfner, Micah.
+Dorfner, M. (2016, January 26).
 Do Ear Infections Always Need to be Treated with Antibiotics?
-2016.
+Mayo Clinic.

-- Price, Michael.
+Price, M. (2019, June 5).
 Study of marathon runners reveals a ‘hard limit' on human endurance.
-2019.
+Science.